What is the RANDBETWEEN Function?

 The RANDBETWEEN function uses the following arguments:

-- Bottom (required function) – It is the smallest integer that the function will return.
+- Bottom (required function) – This is the smallest integer that the function will return.

-- Top (required function) – It is the largest integer that the function will return.
+- Top (required function) – This is the largest integer that the function will return.

 How to use the RANDBETWEEN Function in Excel?